Vaihingen (Enz) station: Structure

 The railway system consists of eight tracks, which are numbered in ascending order in a northeasterly direction.
 In the middle of these tracks are the two tracks of the high-speed line for trains running at up to 250 km/h (track 4 and 5).
 Close by on both sides are two passing tracks (3 and 6).
 In the northeast is a platform for stopping passenger trains (tracks 7 and 8) and another platform to the south (tracks 1 and 2).

 Trains to and from the new line can only stop at the platforms on tracks 2 and 7.
 Tracks 1 and 8 are used by regional trains running from Mühlacker to Bietigheim-Bissingen (track 1) or Bietigheim to Mühlacker (track 8).
 Fully grade-separated tracks prevent conflicts between high-speed and regional trains.
 To the east of the station the high-speed tracks run through the 2.8 km-long Markstein Tunnel and the track running towards Bietigheim crosses over the top of the tunnel, running to the north-east.
 Both regional tracks then run through the Nebenweg Tunnel.
 To the northwest of the station the regional track running towards Mühlacker passes under the high-speed tracks.
 At both ends of the station complex there are crossovers between the regional and high-speed tracks.

 Travellers reach the platforms via two north-south subways.
-Outside the building there are ten to twelve buses, more taxis and more than 300 car parking spaces.
+Outside the building there are ten to twelve bus spaces, some taxi spaces and more than 300 car parking spaces.

-The (now inactive) seven km long Vaihingen Stadtbahn line rail passed under the site of the station.
+The (now inactive) seven km long Vaihingen Stadtbahn line passed under the site of the station.
 The new station includes a station on the Stadtbahn.
 Operations on the line were abandoned at the end of 2002.